Event Donations: 6 Tips to Help Nonprofits Raise More Funds

 Donation request letters, the classic way to reach out to companies, should be your first approach when asking for donations.

 Letters are such effective tools because you have plenty of space to express your need and explain why your cause is important.

-Look at how this fundraising letter template asks for donations from a corporation:
+Look at how this fundraising letter template from Qgiv asks for donations from a corporation: